Sufyan-Siddiqui098/Hospital-Managment-Project-CLI-based-/README.md

 # OBJECT ORIENTED PROGRAMMING (JAVA)

 ## Introduction
-The project **Hospital Management System** is developed by me.
-All of the logic and code is written by me (**Sufyan Siddiqui**) I also got some help from the internet as well.
+The project **Hospital Management System**'s code and logic developed by me and also I got some help from the internet.
+I used my knowledge to customize it and apply all pillars of OOP to it.

 ##  Project Description
 The **Hospital Management System** project is based on a Command Line Interface(CLI) and applies all four pillars of **OOP**. <br><br>